Smith W. Brookhart: Early life

 Brookhart was born in a cabin on a farm in Scotland County, Missouri, the son of Abram C. and Cynthia Wildman Brookhart.
 He was educated in country schools, graduated from Bloomfield High School, and attended Southern Iowa Normal School, both in Bloomfield, Iowa, where he graduated in 1889 with an emphasis in scientific courses.
 For five years, he taught in country schools and high school while he studied law in offices in Bloomfield and Keosauqua, Iowa.
 He was admitted to the bar in 1892 and began practice in Washington, Iowa.
 Four years later, his brother, J. L. Brookhart, joined his firm.
 He served for six years as Washington County Attorney.

 On June 22, 1897, he married Jennie Hearne.
 They had four sons and two daughters: Charles Edward Brookhart, John Roberts Brookhart, Samuel Colar Brookhart, Smith W. Brookhart Jr., Florence Hearne Brookhart Yount, and Edith A. Brookhart Millard.

 He served in the US Army during the Spanish–American War and World War I in which he reached the rank of lieutenant colonel.
 He was renowned for his marksmanship with a rifle.
 Brookhart served as president of the National Rifle Association of America from 1921 to 1925.

 First run for Senate

-In early 1920 Brookhart announced his candidacy for the Republican nomination for the U.S. Senate seat held since 1908 by the Republican Albert B. Cummins, who was a progressive senator but was from an earlier generation and distrusted both corporate interests and unions.
+In the early 1920s Brookhart announced his candidacy for the Republican nomination for the U.S. Senate seat held since 1908 by the Republican Albert B. Cummins, who was a progressive senator but was from an earlier generation and distrusted both corporate interests and unions.
 Brookhart attempted to build his campaign around his criticism of railroad regulatory legislation Cummins had co-authored, the Esch–Cummins Act, which Brookhart claimed to do too little to wrest ownership and control of railroads away from Wall Street interests.
 Brookhart attempted to lure rank-and-file blue-collar workers to register as Republicans so that they could vote for him in the primary, which prompted Cummins to associate Brookhart with radical workers movements such as "the Socialists, reds and Industrial Workers of the World."
 Cummins was sidelined by illness in the weeks leading up to the primary but defeated Brookhart.